-When any employee reasonably suspects or believes that another employees member may have crossed the boundaries specified in this policy, he or she must immediately report the matter to an Organization administrator.
+When any employee reasonably suspects or believes that another employee may have crossed the boundaries specified in this policy, employee must immediately report the matter to an organization administrator.
 All reports shall be as confidential as possible under the circumstances.
 It is the duty of the administrator to investigate and thoroughly report the situation.
 Employees must also report to the administration any awareness or concern of student behavior that crosses boundaries or where a student appears to be at risk for sexual abuse.

-The following are examples of specific unacceptable behaviors, but is not an exhaustive list.
+The following are examples of specific unacceptable behaviors but is not an exhaustive list.

-Unacceptable Employee & Student Behaviors (Violations of this Policy):
+Unacceptable Employee and Student Behaviors:

-- Giving gifts to an individual student that are of a personal and intimate nature. - Kissing of any kind. - Any type of unwelcomed and unnecessary physical contact with a student in a private situation. - Making or participating in sexually inappropriate comments, listening to or telling stories that are sexually oriented, or participating in sexual jokes, stories of a sexual nature, or inappropriate sexual comments.
+- Giving gifts to an individual student that are of a personal and intimate nature; - Kissing of any kind; - Any type of unwelcomed and unnecessary physical contact with a student in a private situation; - Making or participating in sexually inappropriate comments, listening to or telling stories that are sexually oriented, or participating in sexual jokes, stories of a sexual nature, or inappropriate sexual comments; - Discussing inappropriate personal troubles or intimate issues with a student; - Becoming involved with a student so that a reasonable person may suspect inappropriate behavior; - Intentionally being alone with a student away from the organization or in a room with a student with the door and blinds of an interior window closed; - Inappropriate remarks about the physical attributes or development of anyone;

-- Discussing inappropriate personal troubles or intimate issues with a student. - Becoming involved with a student so that a reasonable person may suspect inappropriate behavior. - Intentionally being alone with a student away from the Organization or in a room with a student with the door and blinds of an interior window closed. - Inappropriate remarks about the physical attributes or development of anyone. - Allowing students in your home without parent and supervisor permission. - Communication with students through use of technology or social media, where the content of such communication is not about Organization or Organization activities.
+- Allowing students in employee's home without parent and supervisor permission; or - Communication with students through use of technology or social media, where the content of such communication is not about the organization or organization activities.